MediaArea/RAWcooked/Doc/Case_study.md

 - 8 threads
 - Ubuntu 18.04 LTS

-When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg, 4K scans is generally 1 fps or less.
+When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps), but 4K scans are generally 1 fps or less.
 These figures can be impacted by the quantity of parellel processes running at any one time.

 ---
 # Workflow
 ### <a name="assessment">Image sequence assessment</a>

-For each image sequence processed the metadata of the first DPX or TIFF is collected and saved into the sequence folder, along with total folder size in bytes and a list of all contents of the sequence.
+For each image sequence processed the metadata of the first DPX is collected and saved into the sequence folder, along with total folder size in bytes and a list of all contents of the sequence.
 We collect this information using [Media Area's MediaInfo software](https://mediaarea.net/MediaInfo) and capture the output into script variables.

 Next the first file within the image sequence is checked against a [Media Area's MediaConch software](https://mediaarea.net/MediaConch) policy for the file ([BFI's DPX policy](https://github.com/bfidatadigipres/dpx_encoding/blob/main/rawcooked_dpx_policy.xml)).
 If it passes then we know it can be encoded by RAWcooked and by our current licence.
 Any that fail are assessed for possible RAWcooked licence expansion, or possible anomalies in the DPX resulting.